Asset Allocation

 Why not?

-Because when they crash (and they will), you're gonna say, "I knew that was gonna happen."
+Because when they crash (and they will) or when they underperform (and they will), you're gonna say, "I knew that was gonna happen."
 And then you're gonna sell them.
 And THAT, is exactly the wrong thing to do.
 So, in order to save yourself some time and money, determine your comfort zone and/or cure your phobias before you do anything else.
-For more go to Stock Bond Ratio.

 The Strategies